elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-reliability-important-in-research-and-what-are-the-types-of-reliability.md

 url: /learn/education-studies/questions/why-is-reliability-important-in-research-and-what-are-the-types-of-reliability
 score: -1.0
 related_article1:
-    id: 165103
+    id: 165109
-    title: Why is control and randomization important in experimental design?
+    title: >-
+        What are measures of central tendency and variability in descriptive statistics?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-control-and-randomization-important-in-experimental-design
+    url: /learn/education-studies/questions/what-are-measures-of-central-tendency-and-variability-in-descriptive-statistics
 related_article2:
-    id: 165102
+    id: 165098
-    title: What are the key differences between between-subjects and within-subjects experimental designs?
+    title: >-
+        How can independent variables be manipulated to impact experimental outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-betweensubjects-and-withinsubjects-experimental-designs
+    url: /learn/education-studies/questions/how-can-independent-variables-be-manipulated-to-impact-experimental-outcomes
 related_article3:
-    id: 165105
+    id: 165121
-    title: How can the order of questions in a survey impact responses?
+    title: >-
+        What are the key steps in the scientific methodology and why are they important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-order-of-questions-in-a-survey-impact-responses
+    url: /learn/education-studies/questions/what-are-the-key-steps-in-the-scientific-methodology-and-why-are-they-important
 related_article4:
-    id: 165111
+    id: 165103
-    title: What is the difference between continuous and categorical variables?
+    title: >-
+        Why is control and randomization important in experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-continuous-and-categorical-variables
+    url: /learn/education-studies/questions/why-is-control-and-randomization-important-in-experimental-design
 related_article5:
-    id: 165105
+    id: 165113
-    title: How can the order of questions in a survey impact responses?
+    title: >-
+        What is observer bias and how can it be reduced in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-order-of-questions-in-a-survey-impact-responses
+    url: /learn/education-studies/questions/what-is-observer-bias-and-how-can-it-be-reduced-in-research
 ---

 &nbsp;